-Management exercises prudent risk management control through the maintenance of various insurance plans for the purposes of covering against different aspects of risks, including:
+Management exercises prudent risk management control through the maintenance of various insurance plans for the purpose of covering against different aspects of risks, including:

-1. Product liability insurance - product liability insurance for most kinds of its products against possible claims (relating to personal injury or damage to property arising from the product manufactured by it).
+1. Product liability insurance - product liability insurance for most of the Company's products against possible claims relating to personal injury or damage to property arising from the product manufactured by it.

-2. Property all risk insurance - covers its assets such as plant and machinery, raw materials and finished goods against accidental, physical loss, destruction, or damage of property.
+2. Property all risk insurance - covers the Company's assets, such as plant and machinery, raw materials and finished goods, against accidental, physical loss, destruction or damage of property.

-3. Public liability insurance - third party insurance against possible third-party personal injury and property damage claims relating to its factory premises and office located in the PRC and Hong Kong.
+3. Public liability insurance - third party insurance against possible third-party personal injury and property damage claims relating to the Company's factory premises and offices located in the PRC and Hong Kong.